IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## GraphQLMutationNode
+## GraphQLMutation

 This class is only used for building mutations.

 ### Constructors

-`GraphQLMutationNode()` - Creates a new instance of the GraphQLMutationNode.
+`GraphQLMutation()` - Creates a new instance of the GraphQLMutation.

-`GraphQLMutationNode(String alias)` - Creates a new instance of the GraphQLMutationNode with the provided alias.
+`GraphQLMutation(String alias)` - Creates a new instance of the GraphQLMutation with the provided alias.

-`GraphQLMutationNode(GraphQLField node)` - Creates a new instance of the GraphQLMutationNode with the provided child node.
+`GraphQLMutation(GraphQLField node)` - Creates a new instance of the GraphQLMutation with the provided child node.

-`GraphQLMutationNode(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided child nodes.
+`GraphQLMutation(List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutation with the provided child nodes.

-`GraphQLMutationNode(List<String> fields)` - Creates a new instance of the GraphQLMutationNode with the provided fields.
+`GraphQLMutation(List<String> fields)` - Creates a new instance of the GraphQLMutation with the provided fields.

-`GraphQLMutationNode(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutationNode with the provided alias and child nodes.
+`GraphQLMutation(String alias, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLMutation with the provided alias and child nodes.

-`GraphQLMutationNode(String alias, List<String> fields)` - Creates a new instance of the GraphQLMutationNode with the provided alias and fields.
+`GraphQLMutation(String alias, List<String> fields)` - Creates a new instance of the GraphQLMutation with the provided alias and fields.

 ---